|Exceeding Expectations Since 1993||

-A recreation cottage set in the middle of the grounds is open to all guests and offers: a community washing machine and dryer and an inventory of estate wines available for sale.
-Morning cooking classes take place in this cottage.
-They must be reserved when booking.
+A recreation cottage set in the middle of the grounds is open to all guests and offers an inventory of estate wines available for sale.
+Morning cooking classes take place in this cottage and must be reserved when booking.
 Participants can request taking a trip into Castellina to shop for fresh ingredients to make a scrumptious four course meal.

 An unpaved yet level wooded half mile leads to the SS222, one of the main wine routes through Chianti leading to a number of exceptional producers.
 From there, it's a 10 minute drive to either Castellina's quaint shops and restaurants or Panzano's Sunday morning outdoor market; Radda in Chianti: 15 minutes; Monteriggioni: 25; Siena or Greve in Chianti: 30; San Gimignano or Florence: 45; Montecatini Terme: 60; Volterra or Arezzo: 70; Montepulciano, Cortona or Lucca: 90; Montalcino: 100; Assisi or Pisa: 2 hours; Cinque Terre: 3 hours.